CIPP Relining and Repair

-Repairs using CIPP technology are very competitively-priced, though it is not possible to give a fixed figure because each project has to be tailored to the individual application.
-Contextual factors will include the condition and type of pipe, the size, cure method, equipment required, location, accessibility, etc. Whatever the specification, we ensure that the repair reflects your needs and budget.
+Repairs using CIPP technology are very competitively priced, though it is not possible to give a fixed figure because each project has to be tailored to the individual application.
+Contextual factors will include the condition and type of pipe, the size, cure method, equipment required, location, accessibility, etc. Whatever the specification, we ensure that our pipe lining approach reflects your needs and budget.

 How long will the replacement last?

-Our lining materials are tested for a minimum of 1,000-hours to ensure that they meet the 50-year design life demanded by the WRc (Water Research Centre).
-Our liners however have a safety factor of x2, so our solutions have a life expectancy of nearly 100 years.
+Our reinforced liner materials are tested for a minimum of 1,000-hours to ensure that they meet the 50-year design life demanded by the WRc (Water Research Centre).
+Our CIPP lining delivers a safety factor of x2, so our solutions have an effective life expectancy of nearly 100 years.

-Installations may also be verified by Exova, the independent testing and calibration service so you can be sure our work meets the most demanding industry standards.
+Installations may also be verified by Exova, the independent testing and calibration service, so you can be sure our CIPP lining work meets the most demanding industry standards.

 What about vertical pipes, downpipes or chutes?

-Our no-dig technology is also suitable for vertical pipe and refuse chute repairs, which we undertake for a range of clients such as housing associations, landlords and property management companies.
+Our no-dig technology has been shown to provide a highly effective method for vertical pipe and refuse chute repairs, which we undertake for a range of clients such as housing associations, landlords and property management companies.
 Firstly, we survey the pipes with advanced CCTV cameras, then repair where necessary using ambient-cure CIPP liner technology.

-By adapting the technology we use for horizontal drainage repairs to suit vertical pipes, we have helped clients who would otherwise have been facing total pipe replacement with all the costs that would incur.
-For example, we have successfully lined many cast-iron pipes encased in the stone of a building or other structure.
-Using CIPP this way, allows fast and effective repairs quickly and conveniently, where replacement would have taken days or weeks to complete.
+By adapting the CIPP installation technology we use for horizontal drainage repairs to suit vertical pipes, we have helped clients who would otherwise have been facing total pipe replacement with all the costs that would incur.
+For example, we have successfully delivered CIPP installations for cast-iron pipes encased in the stone of a building or other structure.
+Using CIPP this way allows fast and effective repairs of the existing pipe to be completed quickly and conveniently, where replacement would have taken days or weeks to carry out.

 Download our free guide

-Our FREE downloadable best practice guide includes the dos and don’ts of drainage relining, along with expert advice and detailed insights for you and your contractor.
+Our FREE downloadable best practice guide includes the dos and don’ts of pipe lining, along with expert advice and detailed insights for you and your contractor.
 Click here to download your free best practice guide.

 Why choose Lanes?

 With more than 25 years’ experience, we are industry leaders in the provision of CIPP repairs.
-What is more, we are pioneers and innovators, working with manufacturers, trialling and adopting industry advances, like UV light to cure a liner at a super-fast one-metre per minute.
-And, the scale of our operation and resources means we manage even the largest project, smoothly and efficiently, whilst you continue with your core business, uninterrupted.
+What is more, we are pioneers and innovators, working with manufacturers, trialling and adopting industry advances, like UV light to cure a liner at a super-fast one metre per minute.
+Additionally, the scale of our operation and resources means we can manage even the largest project smoothly and efficiently, while you continue with your core business, uninterrupted.